waelhammoudeh/overpass-4-slackware/README.md

    Instruction to build ovepassAPI slackware package.

 * README-DATA.md:
      Essential information about OSM data files.

 * README-SETUP.md
      Database initialization, area creation, starting the dispatcher ...

- * README.data :
+ * README.data : **REMOVED**
      Has details about data files needed to initial and populate overpass database.
 How to choose your file and where to get it from.
 Then how to use it to initial your database.

   * README.web :
       Has details for setting up Apache web server for the web user interface to overpass.